 More science, less violence.
 Making scientific solutions to gun violence a top priority at Columbia and for the nation

-The 2025 National Research Conference for the Prevention of Firearm Related Harms will be held on November 19-21, 2024 in Tempe, AZ.
+The 2026 National Research Conference for the Prevention of Firearm Related Harms will be held on December 9-11 in Baltimore, MD.
 This conference will highlight the current state of science and research on firearm injury prevention across the lifespan.
 Organized by The Research Society for the Prevention of Firearm Related Harms.

 SURGE webinar series